 The landscape for online shopping has changed faster than you can say ‘click and collect.’
 And while you’ve probably heard many of the arguments before, here are a few facts you may not know, all of which underscore the benefits of transitioning to an online business.

-- 53% of retail sales are expected to be online by 2028, according to research by Retail Economics.
+- More than 50% of retail sales are expected to be online by 2028, according to research by Retail Economics.

 - The British public love shopping online – the UK is the third largest e-commerce market in the world, behind only China and the USA.